F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 *   Provides a faster mechanism to interface with the kernel net stack and eliminates system calls

-*   Facilitates the DPDK using standard Linux* userspace net tools (tcpdump, ftp, and so on)
+*   Facilitates the DPDK using standard Linux* userspace net tools (tshark, rsync, and so on)

 *   Eliminate the copy_to_user and copy_from_user operations on packets.

 The Kernel NIC Interface sample application is a simple example that demonstrates the use of the DPDK to create a path for packets to go through the Linux* kernel.
 This is done by creating one or more kernel net devices for each of the DPDK ports.
-The application allows the use of standard Linux tools (ethtool, ifconfig, tcpdump) with the DPDK ports and also the exchange of packets between the DPDK application and the Linux* kernel.
+The application allows the use of standard Linux tools (ethtool, iproute, tshark) with the DPDK ports and also the exchange of packets between the DPDK application and the Linux* kernel.

 The Kernel NIC Interface sample application requires that the